inovex/scrumlr.io/CONTRIBUTING.md

   Just copy the base configuration `public/locales/en/translation.json` into a new directory with your language code `public/locales/{language code}/translation.json` and translate all values of the JSON properly.
-Once you're done you can open a pull request and we will try to review your translation by a few samples.
+Once you're done you can open a pull request, and we will try to review your translation by a few samples.
 </details>